 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

-When it comes to Jira vs Trello, our research suggests that you’ll find Trello is the better project management software tool overall.
+When it comes to Jira vs Trello, our research suggests that Trello is the better project management software tool overall.
 Compared side-by-side, Jira and Trello excel in very different areas, so which one best suits your business will depend on what you’re looking for.
-However, Trello scores 4.3/5 overall, while Jira scores 4.1/5.
+Jira’s featureset and pricing may make it best for larger operations, while Trello is a great fit for small businesses.

-It’s worth noting that Jira is better value than Trello and our best value provider overall, scoring 4.8/5 for pricing.
+It’s worth noting that Jira is a better value than Trello and offers the best value overall, since it offers many features at a relatively low cost.
 It’ll be a much better choice than Trello if you’re looking for a centralized hub to bring clarity to your projects, but it’s worth noting that Teamwork is actually a better option than both, and still very affordable.
 Before you sign up for either Jira or Trello, check out our project management comparison page to make sure your investment is worthwhile.

 In this guide, we cover: